Jane Spencer Editorial

 The cost will depend upon the level of work required.

-As a guide, for a manuscript of around 80,000 words (no images), which has paragraph and character styles applied to the text, my basic charge for a print book is £200.
+As a guide, for a manuscript of up to 80,000 words (no images), which has paragraph and character styles applied to the text, my basic charge for a print book is £200.

 E-books